01302 288119 - Mon - Fri, 9pm - 5pm

 The paper material provides a good adhesion to low energy surfaces, and adheres around corners and edges of products better than a polypropylene.
 It does have limited resistance to moisture, temperature and liquids, making it suitable for indoor use only.
 If you require water and weather resistant labels, then polypropylene will be a better option.

 Paper is also completely food-safe, meaning that it can even be used with direct contact on dry or moist non-fatty foods.
 It’s also useful for any products which may come into direct mouth contact.
 If you’re unsure which material to use for food applications, just call us and we can advise you further.

 Our paper material uses a permanent acrylic based adhesive which can withstand temperatures of -30 °C to +80 °C (up to +95 °C for short periods).
 It is best for labelling rough or slightly curved surfaces and is highly resistant to light, heat and ageing.
 All of the ingredients comply with recommendations BfR XIV or FDA 21 CFR 175.105.

 The HERMAmartele White material we use is the recommended choice within the print industry for craft materials.

 The uncoated textured paper provides a handmade appearance with an extra touch of class for your labels.
 The white background also combines this with a sharp, clean finish.

-Some common uses of this type of textured paper include whisky bottles and care products from premium boutique brands.
+Some common uses of this type of textured paper include whiskey bottles and care products from premium boutique brands.

 If you’re not sure which material option to choose, please request a free sample pack so you can get a feel for the texture options.